Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/1-amulet-of-the-devout-tce.md

 aliases: ["+1 Amulet of the Devout"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Tasha's Cauldron of Everything p.
-119
+BookSource: "Tasha's Cauldron of Everything p.
+119"
 ---
 # +1 Amulet of the Devout
 *Wondrous Item, uncommon (requires attunement by a cleric or paladin)*